Noemiegrau/deep-thoughtss/README.md

 2. Then, make sure that your repo includes a package.json with the required dependencies.
 You can create one by running ```npm init``` in your command line, and ```npm install``` to install the dependencies.

 3. Run ```npm run develop``` in your terminal from the root directory to launch the application.
-Or check the deployed app directly on the app's heroku link (https://tranquil-falls-44991.herokuapp.com/).
+Or check the deployed app directly on the app's heroku link (https://young-hollows-30363.herokuapp.com/).
+If the heroku link is not working open the app locally by entering ```npm run develop``` and going to the following link: ```http://localhost:3000```

 4. Enjoy and don't hesitate to contribute! 🙂